Tony Lawler

-Anthony John "Tony" Lawler (born 18 October 1961) is an Australian politician.
+Anthony John Lawler (born 18 October 1961) is an Australian politician.
 He was a National Party of Australia member of the Australian House of Representatives from 1998 to 2001, representing the electorate of Parkes.
 A pharmacist outside of politics, he retired after one term due to the impact of having to frequently be away from home on his young family.

 Early life and career

 Lawler was born in Dubbo, New South Wales and educated at St John's Primary School and the University of Sydney before returning to Dubbo to work as a pharmacist in his family's pharmacy.

 Political career

 In early 1998, Lawler joined the National Party after "[attending] a dinner party where everyone was complaining about how the country should be run" and, on the way home, deciding to "do something about it".
 He spoke with the party about contesting preselection for a state seat, but weeks later a vacancy came up for the National-held federal seat of Parkes at the forthcoming 1998 federal election, when MP Michael Cobb was charged with misusing of travel entitlements.
 Lawler nominated in what he viewed as a "dry run", and unexpectedly won National preselection for Parkes.
 Lawler won the seat at the October 1998 election with 54.1% of the two-party preferred vote.

 In April 1999, Lawler advocated for improved compensation for disadvantaged people as part of the introduction of the Goods and Services Tax, breaking with the stance of his party.
 In July 1999, he supported Ian Causley against John Anderson for the National Party leadership, part of divisions reportedly over dissatisfaction with the direction of the federal Australia on economic rationalism and globalisation.
 Along with most other National Party MPs, he supported a "no" vote in the 1999 republic referendum Lawler opposed the full privatisation of Telstra, and was one of several dissident MPs to reject offers from Telstra of luxury Olympic ticket packages lest it be seen to compromise their position.
 He later supported a plan by former leader Tim Fischer considering the possibility of selling it to fund infrastructure increases in the future if service benchmarks were met first.

 Lawler argued for temporarily suspending fuel excise rises and then reforming the excise itself, and defended ABC Local Radio against possible budget cuts on the basis of its significance to his region.
 He repeatedly advocated for measures to address the impact of the drought on regional communities, and was outspoken about the urgent need to improve rural roads and infrastructure.
 In advance of the 2001 election, he ruled out doing a preference deal with One Nation in Parkes and resolved to preference them last, arguing that they did not have the right solutions for Australia.